zenna/Arrows.jl/readme.md

 ## Installation

-Arrows requires depends on the following:

-- Python
-Arrows is built on top of Julia but not yet in the official Julia Package repository.
+Arrows is a Julia package but not yet in the official Julia Package repository.
 You can still easily install it from a Julia repl with:

 ```julia